aaaandrea/flock_challenge/README.md

   Calc.divide(null,10) // returns null

   Please take creative liberties with what the exact JavaScript API looks like.
 Please copy and paste code example steps for us to check that addition, subtraction, multiplication, and division steps work as expected.
 We care more about you describing how the code was put togehter than it being coded a specific way.

+  Please view [calculator.js](https://github.com/adelrio1/flock_challenge/blob/master/calculator.js) for the solution to this problem